-4.2 Measuring and Quantifying Activity
+4.2.
+Measuring and quantifying activity

 The activity measurement of a biological/ecological system is a real challenge.
 We all know that measurement influences the system under study, and this is particularly true for living systems.
-Among others, a standard method consists in measuring the CO2/O2 gas exchanged between the system and the atmosphere.
-This is in fact an indirect measurement of the respiration/photosynthesis-activity ratio of the system.
-But this measurement is a global one which cannot describe accurately the relative activities of the system components.
+Among others, a standard method consists of measuring the CO_2/O_2 gas exchanged between the system and the atmosphere.
+This is in fact an indirect measurement of the respiration/photosynthesis activity ratio of the system.
+However, this measurement is a global one which cannot describe accurately the relative activities of the system components.

 One particular characteristic of biological and ecological systems is redundancy.
 Thanks to redundancy, some unpredictable (unknown) properties not directly traceable to the system components can appear throughout its functioning.
-This is generally called the "emergence property".
+This is generally called the 'emergence property'.
 Redundancy is double: structural redundancy (several identical structures execute the same function) and functional redundancy (the same function is executed by several and different structures).
-Here again we highlight the notion of $function^4$ , indeed, it immediately appears that if a function is executed (i.e. the system is active), one or more structures can be implicated.
-Thus, the measurement of a function by means of its production over time (concentration of metabolic compounds, number of descendants...) cannot be a reliable estimation of the activity.
+Here again we highlight the notion of function(in biology, at a first glance, a behavior is the result of the execution of multiple functions), indeed, it immediately appears that if a function is executed (i.e.the system is active), one or more structures can be implicated.
+Thus, the measurement of a function by means of its production over time (concentration of metabolic compounds, number of descendants, etc.) cannot be a reliable estimation of the activity.
 In other words it does not give information about what is active and what is inactive in the system.